 Service - NHS is a service organization.
-This means that we volunteer to help out with various school and community events that are worthwhile and benefit the community.
+This means that we volunteer to help with various school and community events that are worthwhile and beneficial to the community.

-Leadership - NHS members are student leaders by virtue of the fact that they give freely of themselves, stand up for what is right and present as role models by adhering to the four tenets of National Honor Society.
+Leadership - NHS members are student leaders by virtue of the fact that they give freely of themselves, stand up for what is right, and present as role models by adhering to the four tenets of National Honor Society.

-Community service participation, as well as attendance at bi-monthly lunchtime meetings in CHS room 11, is required for continued membership.
+Membership requires community service participation as well as attendance at bi-monthly lunchtime meetings held in CHS room 12.

-As NHS is a prestigious national organization, membership in this group is a plus when applying to the college or university of your choice.
+As NHS is a prestigious national organization, membership in this group is an advantage when applying to the college or university of your choice.